 What to expect in a session.

 Imogen is a structurally trained osteopathic practitioner.
 She likes to consider a wide variety of issues such as hormones and diet and lifestyle in connection with the client’s overall wellbeing.
 She works with deep tissues, but also focusses on organs and viscera.
 She uses gentler articulation and mobilization techniques, fascia and muscle stretches and massage.
 Imogen’s ideal clients are people who wish to see a structurally trained osteopathic practitioner with a softer approach and a willingness to consider multiple factors which can improve overall wellbeing.
+She also adores working with newborn babies and infants, helping them to overcome traumatic births, torticollis and a poor latch.

 Paul has completed a four-year Master of Osteopathy Degree at the British school of Osteopathy (BSO) in London, England.
 The BSO is the oldest Osteopathy school in Europe and is well known within the field of Osteopathy for producing talented structural Osteopaths.